getgrav/grav-plugin-form/README.md

 * Explicit page references in the header of a given page
 * Taxonomy to Taxonomy matching.  i.e. comparing the number of matching tags in other pages
 * Taxonomy to Content matching.  i.e counting the number of times a tag is in other page content
 * Content to Content matching.
-A comparison of the content between current and other pages
+A comparison of the content between current and other pages (caution)

 You can configure which combination of methods to use, customize the scoring, adjust how many related pages to show, cut-off scores and more!